 - Integrated checklist-based help system

-- Automatic, encrypted off-site data backups to Google Drive
+- Optional encrypted off-site data backups to Google Drive

 - Clean and modern REST API for integration and extensibility

 - High performance on low-cost hardware or cloud providers